mikediessner/nubo/docs/practical_considerations.rst

     We recommend using analytical acquisition functions for sequential single-point optimisation problems.
 Where it is advantageous to evaluate potential solutions in parallel Monte Carlo acquisition functions allow the computation of batches.
-Furhtermore, if you want to continue the optimisation loop while some potential solutions are still being evaluated, Monte Carlo acquisition functions enable asynchronous optimisation [#Snoek2012]_
+Furthermore, if you want to continue the optimisation loop while some potential solutions are still being evaluated, Monte Carlo acquisition functions enable asynchronous optimisation [#Snoek2012]_